marinavibecoder/telegram_notification_bot/README.md

 # Telegram Notification Bot

-A simple Telegram bot that sends scheduled notifications.
+A Telegram bot that sends scheduled notifications with support for multiple independent schedules.

 ## Setup